top of page

 more enjoyable than making for myself.
 I’ve since

-attended a few courses and classes, as well as self
+attended a number of courses and classes, and

-Everything is handmade from my workbench at home.
+Everything is handmade from my workbench in my van,

 I enjoy making jewellery you can wear every day - simple designs and classic shapes.
 I particularly like jewellery to be meaningful and something that can evoke a memory or mean something to the wearer.
 I believe jewellery should be easy to wear and if it tactile or has some movement, all the better!